mohdrzu/gits-assignment/Readme.md

 ```
 2. Open `terminal` or `command prompt`
 3. Make sure you are in the root folder and then run `go run main.go`

+## Note
+SQL script for database and POSTMAN collection can be found in folder "misc"